Maine Studies Courses

 This seminar examines contemporary issues in the State of Maine and their politics.
 Attention is given to Maine’s role in national affairs, its natural environment, political parties and elections, the dynamics of the legislative, executive and judicial branches, the structure and operation of local institutions, and the formulation and administration of state and local policies.
 Credits: 3

 MES 540 – Maine and the Northeast Borderlands

 This course examines Maine, Quebec, and the Maritime Provinces as borderland regions that share cultural and natural characteristics.
 Students learn about the concept of borderlands in literature, history, economics, public policy, anthropology, and political science.
 Credits: 3

 MES 598 – Directed Study in Maine Studies

 This course is for individual students seeking to explore a subject of their own interest in more depth.
 This can include readings-based courses as well as project courses.
-Interested students should contact the Coordinator of Maine Studies for more information or to propose a course idea.
+To learn more about MES 598 and/or propose a section for yourself, click HERE.
 Credits: 1-3